Grace: The Bolsheviks, dear. He's living proof that the American system really works and the Bolsheviks don't want anybody to know about that.

 - Danger Girl mocks this trope by creating the outrageous 'Hammer' organization that combines Nazism and Communism (!!)

 - Averted in the G.I.
 Joe comic series written by Larry Hama and published by Marvel.
 The Joes' Russian counterparts, Oktober Guard, were actually reluctant allies of the Joes who set aside their differences to fight against the Cobras.
 The only time the Soviet Union is ever referred as an "evil empire" is done sarcastically by one of the characters.
 Quite a feat, considering the comic was published during the Reagan era.
 Of course, portrayals of their soldiers and their government are two entirely different things.
+This treatment transferred over to the animated version.

 - The Tick parodied this trope with a villain-for-hire actually called the Red Scare, who would take jobs dressing up in supervillain attire themed around communist Russian symbology, pretend to menace some major public place, and then get defeated by his customers in a staged fight.
 The whole affair went hilariously awry when the Red Scare's customer was late to arrive, and the Tick, mistaking him for a real supervillain, attempted seriously to thwart him.